intel/gardener-extension-cri-resmgr/README.md

 - charts/**cri-resmgr-installation** - internal chart that is included inside "installation" image and used to install `cri-resource-manager` binary inside worker nodes in **Shoot** clusters - it is not meant to be run manually but rather deployed by **gardener-extension-cri-resmgr** chart
 - charts/**cri-resmgr-installation** - internal chart that is included inside "installation" image and used to remove `cri-resource-manager` binary inside worker nodes in **Shoot** clusters - it is not meant to be run manually but rather deployed by **gardener-extension-cri-resmgr** chart

+## I. Deploying to Gardener.

 ### Prerequisites

+- *kubectl* 1.20+
 - working dir for `mkdir ~/work`
-- *kubectl* 1.20+
 - *gardener-extension-cri-resmgr* is cloned to ~/work path like this:
     ```
     git clone https://github.com/intel/gardener-extension-cri-resmgr ~/work/gardener-extension-cri-resmgr
     ```

-## I. Deploying to Gardener.

-### Build and publish docker images.
+### 1. Build and publish docker images.

 ```
 make docker-images
 make publish-docker-images
 ```

-**Note** By default the "private" v2.isvimgreg.com registry is used (not yet available).
-If you want to use other registry should be used, please modify this files to point to other registry:
+**Note** By default the "private" v2.isvimgreg.com registry is set and used.
+If you want to use other registry, please modify this files to point to other registry:

-For example if you want use default docker.io registry:
+For example: if you want use **registry-example.com** as registry:

-* ``charts/cri-resmgr-installation/templates/daemonset.yaml`` and its **spec.template.spec.containers.image** value to "gardener-extension-cri-resmgr"
+* ``charts/cri-resmgr-installation/templates/daemonset.yaml`` and its **spec.template.spec.containers.image** value to "registry-example.com/gardener-extension-cri-resmgr"
-* ``charts/cri-resmgr-removal/templates/daemonset.yaml`` and its **spec.template.spec.containers.image** value to "gardener-extension-cri-resmgr"
+* ``charts/cri-resmgr-removal/templates/daemonset.yaml`` and its **spec.template.spec.containers.image** value to "registry-example.com/gardener-extension-cri-resmgr"
-* ``charts/gardener-extension-cri-resmgr/values.yaml`` and its **image.repository** value to "gardener-extension-cri-resmgr"
+* ``charts/gardener-extension-cri-resmgr/values.yaml`` and its **image.repository** value to "registry-example.com/gardener-extension-cri-resmgr"

 and specifiy REGISTRY env varible when building like this:

 ```
-make REGISTRY= docker-images
+make REGISTRY=registry-example.com/ docker-images
-make REGISTRY= publish-docker-images
+make REGISTRY=registry-example.com/ publish-docker-images
 ```
 Image vector support will be added soon.

-### Install extension by creating ControllerRegistration and ControllerDeployment in garden cluster.
+### 2. Install extension by creating ControllerRegistration and ControllerDeployment in garden cluster.

 ```
 kubectl apply -f examples/ctrldeploy-ctrlreg.yaml
 ```

-### Create shoot cluster with **cri-resmgr-extension**:
+### 3. Create shoot cluster with **cri-resmgr-extension**:
 ```
 kubectl apply -f examples/shoot.yaml
 ```